jeroen66124/jeroen66124.github.io/pages/nginxproxymanager.md

 last_modified_date: 16-04-2026
 ---

 Get Let's Encrypt certificates for your selfhosted resources, without exposing them to the public internet.
 We will use Docker, Nginx Proxy Manager and DuckDNS.
-Any other DDNS will work too as long as it's supported within NPM.
+Any other DDNS will work too as long as it's supported by NPM.

 1. **DuckDNS**<br>
 - Create a [DuckDNS](https://www.duckdns.org/){:target="_blank"} account with any Identity Provider available on the platform